DESIGNING A FOCUS APP FOR STUDENTS

 Reflection & Key Takeaways

 While the goal is to help students stay focused, it highlighted that sustainable habits form when tools adapt to natural rhythms, allowing focus to develop more organically instead of being forced.
-Designing with this in mind becomes an exercise in empathy, where supporting focus means meeting users where they are, not where we expect them to be.
+Designing with this in mind allowed me to approach life more empathetically as I can meet people where they are, not where I expect them to be.

 SEE MORE WORKS